michaelemery/staticanalysis/checker/README.md

 | **Proxy** | Proxy objects allow additiion or modification of functionality within an class.
 The proxy object is used instead of the original class. |

 ### categories
-> Select category links (above) to see results by category.
+> Select category links to see results by category.

 | category | description |
 | --- | --- |